 This might leave you wondering: is there a best time of the day to run?

 We’ll break the day into several sections and look at the advantages and disadvantages of each time frame.
-But the final decision is that you have to pick what works best for you so that you’ll be motivated to get your runs in!
+The final decision?
+You have to pick what works best for you so that you’ll be motivated to get your runs in!

 Morning (5-7 am)

 You either tend to be a morning runner or not.
 It can be hard to get yourself out of bed when you just want to hit the snooze button and go back to sleep.
-This is especially true in the winter because who wants to brave the cold for an early morning run?
+This is especially true in the winter, because it’s a rare type who braves the cold for an early run.